ahri/lazymanc.net/README.md

 For reasons of focus and of valuing everyone's time I'd be looking for a commitment to:

 1. Buy the [Haskell Book](http://haskellbook.com/) (currently $59 for the content-complete PDF/ePub)
-1. Read a chapter in the week leading up to meeting up (starting right at the start of the book!)
+2. Read one or two chapters (depending on what we decide each week) in the week leading up to meeting up
+3. Do the exercises for that/those chapter(s)
-1. Attend a meeting in Manchester city centre to do the exercises together each week (excepting the Christmas period)
+3. Attend a meeting in Manchester city centre (currently at Ziferblat) to talk over the chapter(s) and the exercises together each week (excepting the Christmas period)
     - or catch-up in your own time if you can't attend
     - but do not attend if you've not put in the time to work through the chapter yourself - everyone's time and needs should be respected
-1. (Optionally!) go for a pint afterwards
+5. (Optionally!) go for a pint afterwards

-I'd expect that anyone joining in is at least able to compile and run a Haskell program without assistance, but would be willing to spend some time outside of the study group to help any interested beginner get up and running with an environment on their laptop.
-I'm looking for a structured approach that helps the majority of people to get on with learning, so I'm grudgingly willing to be the serious one who enforces rules where necessary.
+We're currently on chapter 11 (at time of writing - see slack channel for updates) and expect that new joiners would be able to catch up to that level in order to join!

 _I appreciate that I've set this out quite strictly, and I hope that's not off-putting - I'm just very time-poor and have enough organisational experience to know what a time-sink any regular activity can be!_

-If you can get to Manchester, UK, on a weekly basis and are interested in joining, please join [the slack group I set up](https://join.slack.com/t/lazymanc/shared_invite/enQtMjQ5NDYyNDEzMzc3LTUyZTJjOTZmYTNlZjRmZmIzMDQ3NTMxMTIwYWQ2YzNkNzUxMzc4NmI2MGZhYjcxNDRkY2UxMzQ2MTdhODZjMDM) - we'll figure out a day/location that suits as many people as possible.
+If you can get to Manchester, UK, on a weekly basis and are interested in joining, please join [the slack group I set up](https://join.slack.com/t/lazymanc/shared_invite/enQtMjQ5NDYyNDEzMzc3LTUyZTJjOTZmYTNlZjRmZmIzMDQ3NTMxMTIwYWQ2YzNkNzUxMzc4NmI2MGZhYjcxNDRkY2UxMzQ2MTdhODZjMDM).